CompuTec/computec-docs/docs/processforce/user-guide/system-initialzation/general-settings/bom-mor.md

 sidebar_position: 4
 ---

-# Bill of Materials and Manufacturing Orders tab
+# Bill of Materials and Manufacturing Orders Tab

 You can define Bill of Materials and Manufacturing Orders settings on this tab, e.g., default formulas for Items.